junxit/us-congress-bills-114/bill.md

       > - **(G)** any act or acts constituting a criminal violation of section 9(a)(1) of the Endangered Species Act of 1973 (16 U.S.C.
 1538(a)(1)), section 2203 of the African Elephant Conservation Act (16 U.S.C.
 4223), or section 7(a) of the Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C.
 5305a(a)), if the endangered or threatened species, products, items, or substances involved in the violation and relevant conduct, as applicable, have a total value of more than $10,000;

   - **(2)** by adding at the end the following:
-    > - **(j)** *Use of amounts from civil penalties, fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under this section that involves an unlawful activity described in subsection (c)(7)(G) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used for the benefit of the species impacted by the applicable violation.
+    > - **(j)** *Use of amounts from civil penalties, fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under this section that involves an unlawful activity described in subsection (c)(7)(G) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used as provided in advance in appropriations Acts for the benefit of the species impacted by the applicable violation.

 - **(c)** *RICO* Chapter 96 of title 18, United States Code, is amended—
   - **(1)** in section 1961(1)—
     - **(A)** by striking “or (G)” and inserting “(G)”; and
     - **(B)** by inserting before the semicolon at the end the following: “, or (H) any act constituting a criminal violation of section 9(a)(1) of the Endangered Species Act of 1973 (16 U.S.C.
 1538(a)(1)), section 2203 of the African Elephant Conservation Act (16 U.S.C.
 4223), or section 7(a) of the Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C.
 5305a(a)), if the endangered or threatened species, products, items, or substances involved in the violation and relevant conduct, as applicable, have a total value of more than $10,000”; and
   - **(2)** in section 1963, by adding at the end the following:
-    > - **(n)** *Use of amounts from fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under section 1962 that is based on racketeering activity described in section 1961(1)(H) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used for the benefit of the species impacted by the applicable violation.
+    > - **(n)** *Use of amounts from fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under section 1962 that is based on racketeering activity described in section 1961(1)(H) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used as provided in advance in appropriations Acts for the benefit of the species impacted by the applicable violation.

 - **(d)** *Technical and conforming amendments*
   - **(1)** *Use of amounts from fines* Section 1402(b)(1)(A) of the Victims of Crime Act of 1984 (42 U.S.C.
 10601(b)(1)(A)) is amended—
     - **(A)** in clause (i), by striking “and” at the end; and
     - **(B)** by adding at the end the following:
-      > - **(iii)** sections 1952(e), 1956(j), and 1963(n) of title 18, United States Code; and
+      > - **(iii)** sections 1952(f), 1956(j), and 1963(n) of title 18, United States Code; and

-  - **(2)** *Use of amounts from forfeitures* Section 524(c)(4)(A) of title 28, United States Code, is amended by inserting before “or the Postmaster General” the following: “under section 1952(f), 1956(j), or 1963(n) of title 18,”.
+  - **(2)** *Use of amounts from forfeitures* Section 524(c)(4)(A) of title 28, United States Code, is amended by inserting before “or the Postmaster General” the following: “or section 1952(f), 1956(j), or 1963(n) of title 18,”.

+## § 9.
+Other actions relating to wildlife trafficking programs

+It is the sense of Congress that the Secretary of State should dedicate sufficient program resources to—

+- **(1)** conduct monitoring and evaluation, with a special emphasis where feasible on impact evaluations, of wildlife trafficking programs consistent with the Department of State’s January 2015 Evaluation Policy;
+- **(2)** publish program information on wildlife trafficking programs on the Department of State’s Internet website, “ForeignAssistance.gov” in a digital format consistent with the United States commitment to the International Aid Transparency Initiative (IATI); and
+- **(3)** develop and implement a learning agenda to improve the performance and impact of wildlife trafficking programs and to share best practices among relevant executive branch agencies.